Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 There have been no recent regulations that affect domestic and/or cross-border e-commerce.

 The most common products/services that consumers purchase online are cultural experiences and vacations.
 Two out of three online consumers bought tickets for the theater, concerts, or cinema, hotel accommodations, clothes, sports equipment, and travel tickets.
-On the other hand, few people buy medicine or groceries online, even though the trend for online purchase of groceries is growing rapidly with the introduction of new and flexible delivery solutions.
+Food and Personal Care is considered the largest e-commerce market in Denmark as it accounts for 24.3 percent of the total e-commerce revenue and the online purchase of groceries is growing rapidly with the introduction of new and flexible delivery solutions.
+This market is followed by the fashion industry with a 21.6 percent market share, electronics and media with 21.2 percent, furniture and appliances with 17.7 percent, and toys, hobby & DIY equipment with the remaining 15.2 percent.
 In general, female online shoppers buy more clothes, books, cultural experiences, food, and groceries, whereas male online shoppers tend to buy computer hardware, games, and electronics.
 Only 4 percent of citizens in the EU gamble online, but that number is significantly higher in Denmark, where 18 percent of the population gambles online.

 The Danish government is seeking to implement online services that are simpler and more effective and will discontinue paper applications for government services submitted by regular mail.
 Citizens of Denmark each have a digital mailbox where they receive communications from the government.
 It will be mandatory for businesses to access government services online, including payment transactions with the government.
 Public schools, hospitals, nursing homes, etc. will be given subsidies to procure electronic applications that increase transparency and efficiency.
 The initiatives are intended to ensure that digitization efforts in the public sector will be coordinated and prioritized through wider and binding cross-governmental collaboration at all levels.